laravelcompany/phpteacher.com/src/content/posts/linux-tip-rclone-vs-rsync.md

 * ✅ Keep using `rsync` for surgical precision or POSIX metadata needs, but consider `rclone` when raw speed matters.

 ---

-### 🛠️ My Setup

-* Mac Studio M2 Ultra
-* 10 Gbps Ethernet via Thunderbolt 5 dock
-* Synology NAS w/ NVMe cache
-* External Thunderbolt 5 SSD (2 TB, 7 GB/sec peak)
-* All volumes mounted via SMB3

----

-Give `rclone` a shot for local file syncs.
-You might be surprised it isn’t just for S3 buckets and Google Drive anymore. 😉

-**— Jeff**

----

-Would you like this formatted as a markdown file for your blog or Jekyll site?